benguyurdakul/benguyurdakul/README.md

 I am **Bengü Yurdakul**, a 2nd year computer engineering student at Galatasaray University.

- University.
 In the first year, I founded Google Developer Student Club Galatasaray and became the leader of the club.
 Now I'm a part of the Google DSC Core Mentors team as a Tensorflow & Cloud Mentor.
 ![TensorFlow Badge](https://img.shields.io/badge/TensorFlow-FF6F00?style=for-the-badge&logo=TensorFlow&logoColor=white)

 I have a special interest in AI, ML and Data Science.